-B. Identification of School Teams
+B. Identification of District/School Teams

-The Huntington Union Free School District has created a District-wide School Safety Team consisting of, but not limited to, representatives of the School Board, students, teachers, administrators, parent organizations, school safety personnel, local law enforcement and emergency agencies.
+The Huntington Union Free School District has created a District-wide School Safety Team consisting of, but not limited to, representatives of the School Board, teachers, administrators, parent organizations, school safety personnel, local law enforcement and emergency agencies.
+The school teams, referred to as School Emergency Response Team, consists of but not limited to administrators, faculty and staff.